Mushtaq Ahmed (cricketer)

 Mushtaq was part of the Pakistan team that won the 1992 Cricket World Cup, and five years later, he was named as one of the Wisden Cricketers of the Year.
-During his time with Sussex, he was the leading wicket-taker in the County Championship for five successive seasons, and helped the county win the competition in 2003, 2006 and 2007.
+During his time with Sussex, he was the leading wicket-taker in the County Championship for five successive seasons, and helped the county win the competition in 2003, 2006, and 2007.

-Playing career
+Cricket career

 Early career

 Mushtaq Ahmed made his first-class cricket debut in January 1987, at the age of 16.
 Playing for Multan, he claimed four wickets in the second innings of the match against Sukkur.
 He claimed his maiden recorded five-wicket haul in the format the following season, playing for the Punjab Chief Minister's XI against the touring England cricket team.
 Shortly thereafter, he competed in the 1988 Under-19 World Cup, where he was the joint leading wicket-taker, claiming 19 wickets at an average of 16.21.
 Pakistan reached the final of the tournament, in which they lost to Australia by five wickets.
 Early the following season, Mushtaq took the first ten-wicket haul of his career, collecting six wickets in the first innings and eight in the second innings of a match against Peshawar.
 He continued to impress that season, and took 52 wickets at an average of 22.84.
 He continued to appear for Pakistan Under-19s, and took 26 wickets in their series against India under-19s, more than double any other Pakistani player.
 His strong performances resulted in a call-up to the Pakistan national cricket team in March 1989.